josivanyan/jojoishere/README.md

-tried to set from scratch, but cannot work well used a model from the class
+tried to set from scratch the whole day, but cannot run well used a model from the class